These applications implement quiver mutation (and cluster

 arrows between the vertices.
 To mutate with respect to a vertex, click

-Note that edges may lie one over the other.
+Note that arrows may lie one over the other.

 a quiver without oriented cycles.
 This can be proved either

-using representation theory (cf. section 2.3 of this preprint)
+using representation theory (cf. section 2.3 of this article)

 or using brute force: Indeed, it turns out that the mutation